 All you need to supply are the apples and coolers to bring the cider home.
 Please also bring a mask and a hat (for inside the cidery) Everything else is supplied by us.

 About 1.5 hours is needed to complete a pressing, which includes washing, grinding, pressing, jugging and helping to clean up the equipment.

 When is the Cidery open?

-October 7 - 25 on weekdays.
-You must call ahead to schedule a visit to the Cidery.
+September - October.
+You must make an appointment to visit to the Cidery.
 When you arrive, volunteers will teach you the process of making cider.
-There is a 2 pressing limit per group.
+There is a 4 pressing limit per group.

 How much does it cost?